 (Good thing I didn’t tell them I was also considering hopping on a plane to London for a couple of days as well, as they’d surely have written me off as bonkers.
 But even my Canadian blood figured that was just a wee bit too far out of the way for such a short time).

 Two other Swiss friends cited the Glacier Express (an iconic train ride in Switzerland) as something they’ve always wanted to do.
 “Ah well, maybe before I die,” one of them said casually.
 Why haven’t either of them done it already, if it has been on their wish list for so long?
 I mean, it IS in your backyard, isn’t it?

-Maybe not so much, depending on where you’re from and your geographical frame of reference.
+Maybe not so much, depending on where you’re from and your geography frame of reference.

 The Effects of Extreme Travel